NemoNiraj/Tab-Scraper/README.md

 - If you prefer a script that attaches via Chrome's remote debugging protocol (without an extension), you can run Chrome with `--remote-debugging-port=9222` and use a Python/Node CDP client.
 I can provide that alternative if you want.

-Feel Free to Fork it!
+Feel Free to Fork it!!